 Ear congestion occurs when your eustachian tube becomes obstructed or is not functioning properly.
 The eustachian tube is a small canal that runs between your nose and your middle ear.
 It helps equalize the pressure in your middle ear.

-When the Eustachian tube becomes clogged, you feel fullness and pressure in your ear.
+When the eustachian tube becomes clogged, you feel fullness and pressure in your ear.
 You might also experience muffled hearing and ear pain.
-These ear congestion symptoms can also be caused by problems in your middle ear or the ear canal that affects the eardrum (also called the tympanic membrane).
+Symptoms can also stem from problems in your middle ear or the ear canal.

 Any condition that affects your sinuses can lead to ear congestion, such as common colds, allergies, and sinus infections.
-Air travel and changes in altitude can also cause Eustachian tube dysfunction, which can cause symptoms of ear congestion.
+Air travel and changes in altitude can also cause eustachian tube dysfunction, which involve symptoms of ear congestion.

 Read on to learn more about what could be causing your ear congestion and how to find relief.

 To treat ear congestion, you first need to identify the cause.
-The following are causes of ear congestion and their treatments.
+The following are some possible causes of ear congestion and their treatments.